Skip to main content

 4. m) What is the minimum width of a medium duty working platform?

-4. o) What is the minimum width of clear access along a working platform for persons with hand
+4. o What is the minimum width of clear access along a working platform for persons with hand tools only?

-4. p) What is the minimum width of clear access along a working platform for persons and
+4. p What is the minimum width of clear access along a working platform for persons and materials?

-q) Can planks with different thicknesses be used to deck out
+4. q) Can planks with different thicknesses be used to deck out a working platform?

 No